-In summary, a fiscal sponsorship is a cheaper, faster, easier, and more efficient alternative to launching your charitable activity than trying to set up a 501(c)(3) corporation yourself.
-A fiscal sponsorship arrangement can give you time to see if your idea works, and it can also provide confidence to potential funders who are often reluctant to provide support to a new nonprofit with no prior history or financials.
+In summary, fiscal sponsorship is a less-costly, faster, and more efficient alternative to launching your charitable activity than creating a nonprofit 501(c)(3) corporation.
+A fiscal sponsorship arrangement can give you time to evaluate if your idea works, and it can also provide confidence to potential funders who are often reluctant to provide support to a new nonprofit with no prior history or financials.

 A fiscal sponsor can be any established 501(c)(3) that agrees to accept the financial responsibility for your project.
 But there is an advantage to being with an organization that is dedicated to fiscal sponsorship, and that has many projects in its portfolio.

-A fiscal sponsor can become an efficient and cost-effective back office for a new project, allowing it to focus on its mission and programs.
+A fiscal sponsor can become an efficient and cost-effective back office support system for a new project while allowing it to focus on its mission and programs.

 How do I apply for fiscal sponsorship?

-If you prefer, you can send an inquiry email to: [email protected] to request more information, or call (323) 590-2119 and one of our representatives will return your call.
-You can also schedule a free 1-hr consultation by clicking here.
+If you prefer, you can send an inquiry email to [email protected] to request more information, or call (323) 590-2119 and one of our representatives will return your call.
+You can also schedule a consultation by clicking here.